The Power of dd: Clone Drives, Create ISOs, and More

 Simple, Brutal, Effective: The Algorithm

-is a bit-for-bit copy tool.
+dd is a bit-for-bit copy tool.
 It reads raw data from an input (file, device, partition) and writes it to an output.
 No interpretation, no fuss.
 This means it can copy anything: filesystems, boot sectors, even corrupted partitions.
-If you can read it, dd
+If you can read it, dd can clone it.

 dd if=/dev/sda of=/dev/sdb bs=4M status=progress